freedomotic/fd-developer-manual/docs/source/plugins/bind-things-state-to-hardware-data.rst

 and create the corresponding protocol specific request.

-To know which variables are available to you plugin to perform its tasks take a look at the section `Properties received by a driver plugin <../rules/commands>`__
+To know which variables are available to your plugin to perform its tasks take a look at the section `Properties received by a driver plugin <../rules/commands>`__